ShobhitManiar/btdx/README.md

     ```
 - From source

-    To install dataexcahnge from source you need [Request](https://requests.readthedocs.io/en/latest/). [request](https://pypi.org/project/requests/) can be installed from PyPI:
+    To install dataexcahnge from source, clone the repository from [here](https://github.com/ShobhitManiar/data-exchange).
+You will also need [requests](https://pypi.org/project/requests/) to install `dataexchange`.
+In your terminal type:

+    ```sh
+    pip install requests
+    ```
+    , and then,
     ```sh
     pip install .
     ```